You are here: Urology Textbook > Kidneys > ACKD

 Etiology of Acquired Cystic Kidney Disease

 Tubular obstruction caused by fibrosis, oxalate crystals, or vascular occlusions leads to renal cysts.
 Secondly, cystogenic and/or carcinogenic substances of uremia (e.g., lack of elimination of growth factors) are responsible.
 The development of renal cysts correlates with the duration of end-stage renal disease; renal transplantation improves ACKD.
 After graft failure, the activity of ACKD increases again and may also affect the kidney transplant.
-There is a relevant risk of malignancy; up to 1% develop a renal cell carcinoma, and the relative risk is 5–50 times increased.
+There is an increased risk of malignancy; up to 1% develop a renal cell carcinoma.

 Pathology